 Teachers manage time for individual subjects to ensure that knowledge is delivered in the best way for the children – this could be weekly lessons (with recap activities at the start of each) to build knowledge, or it could be a blocked unit where children can develop the knowledge over a more concentrated time.
 Adaptations are made to lessons to meet the needs of the pupils.

-To develop a love of learning and to understand how to shape their own learning journey, opportunities are made in each year group to engage in child led topics – a block of learning in which the children have had direct input into the overall topic of coverage and then with teacher support, make links to National Curriculum areas of learning to maintain a focus for the learning.
+To develop a love of learning and to understand how to shape their own learning journey, opportunities are made in each year group to engage in child led topics – see below for further information.

 Enrichment opportunities are also key to learning development and developing cultural experiences.
 Enrichment opportunities are used to bolster and extend learning through visits & visitors, key experiences in school (Children in Need, Remembrance, House Captaincy, School Council as examples) and residential trips for Year 4 and 6 help develop character and give potentially once in a lifetime opportunity to our children.